-- 1. Open the filler lid from the top cowl for the 40, 50, 70 and 90 models.
-Remove the top cowl for the 115 model. - 2.
+- 1. Open the filler lid of the upper engine cover. - 2.
 Open the oil tank cap. - 3.
-Fill the oil tank with the genuine engine oil. - 4.
-After replenishment of the oil tank, be sure to close the oil tank cap tightly.
+Fill up the tank with Genuine Engine Oil or recommended oil. - 4.
+Close the oil tank cap and filler lid.

 - 1. In the unlikely event that gasoline by mistake is filled into the oil tank, drain the oil tank completely, and consult an authorized service shop for advice. - 2.
 Check the amount of oil in the oil tank visually before starting the engine.
 Running out of oil at sea is a cause for potential disaster.